-Wearing a colorful one-legged catsuit that she said was inspired by former Olympic sprint champion Florence Griffith Joyner, Williams shook off a wobbly start — opening with a double-fault and dropping her first service game — to sweep 10 consecutive games and beat Laura Siegemund 6-1, 6-1 on the first day of the tournament.
+In a colorful one-legged catsuit she said was inspired by former Olympic champion Florence Griffith Joyner, Williams shook off a wobbly start — opening with a double-fault and dropping her first service game — to sweep 10 consecutive games and beat Laura Siegemund 6-1, 6-1 on the first day of the tournament.

 The victory marked the start of Williams’ latest bid for a record-tying 24th major title.
 As she left the court she flexed her biceps, and later she donned a T-shirt that read “Unstoppable Queen.”

-She described her opening match as "vintage ’Rena,” and showed no signs of the right shoulder issue that led her to pull out of the semifinals of a tuneup tournament last week.
+"Vintage ’Rena,” she said, describing her opening match and showing no signs of the right shoulder issue that led her to withdraw from the semifinals of a tuneup tournament last week.

-Griffith Joyner was a sprinting and fashion icon in the 1980s, setting the world records for the women's 100- and 200-meter sprints.
+Griffith Joyner was a sprinting and fashion icon in the 1980s, setting world record that still stand for the women's 100- and 200-meter sprints.
 She died in 1998, the same year Serena Williams contested her first Australian Open.

 “Yeah, I was inspired by Flo Jo, who was a wonderful track athlete, amazing athlete when I was growing up,” Williams said.
 "Well, watching her fashion, just always changing, her outfits were always amazing.